- by Daniel

 And they are also great for strengthening your core muscles to give your back better support behind the wheel.

-So a gift of a membership to a yoga or Pilates class is a great idea for anyone that suffers from persistent back pain when driving.
+So a gift of the yoga home studio bundle by Manduka is a great idea for anyone that suffers from persistent back pain when driving.

 And this could also help a loved one to get into good exercise habits that help them for years to come.